-The Costa Rican páramo is a montane moist grassland and shrubland ecoregion that is found in the higher elevations of Costa Rica and western Panama, within the Cordillera de Talamanca.
+The Costa Rican páramo is a moist montane grassland and shrubland ecoregion found in the higher elevations of Costa Rica and western Panama within the Cordillera de Talamanca.
 It is one of Central America's most intact habitats, with high biological richness.

-The Talamanca Montane forests ecoregion is one of Central America's most intact habitats with very high species diversity.
-The ecoregion covers a discontinuous area within the highlands of northwestern Costa Rica and western Panama which is protected by numerous parks and reserves.
+The Talamancan Montane forests ecoregion is one of Central America's most intact habitats with high species diversity.
+The ecoregion covers a discontinuous area within the highlands of northwestern Costa Rica and western Panama, protected by numerous parks and reserves.